nasa-gibs/worldview/README.md

     npm install

 Some python libraries are required.
-Run the following script which will install the necessary libraries in the python directory via virutalenv (If virtualenv is not yet installed, the script will attempt to globally install it via sudo):
+Install virtualenv to keep additional libraries installed in a local directory:

+    sudo easy_install virtualenv==1.10.1

+Run the following script to install:

     ./python_install